 You can also add filters or edit your images as you normally would on a mobile phone:

-3 Don’t Forget to Engage
+Don't Forget to Engage after you post from Desktop to Instagram!

 There's a big reason why I like posting “live” or using Later to post my scheduled images (with a quick click of a button or two).

-Again, I do NOT recommend that you use any tool that contravenes Instagram’s terms.
-Any tool that does the whole process including posting – puts your account at risk.
+Again, I do NOT recommend that you use any tool that contravenes Instagram's terms.

 The advantage of Agorapulse is that it allows you to view more than the minimum 50 comments you see on Instagram.